 Strategic Policy Branch

-The Branch has four units, the key priorities of which are described below.
+The Branch has five units, the key priorities of which are described below.

 The Cabinet Business Unit provides advice and support on Cabinet business to the Minister of Industry and the Ministers of State (Small Business and Tourism; Science and Technology).
 It does this principally by helping coordinate the development of Departmental and Portfolio Cabinet items (e.g. Memorandums to Cabinet, decks), and by coordinating the preparation of briefing materials to support their participation at Cabinet committee meetings.
 It also serves as the archive for the Deputy Minister's Cabinet documents.